ferrous-systems/rust-exercises/exercise-book/src/simple-db-solution.md

 <details>
   <summary>The proposed logic</summary>

-Split the input with `split_once()` using `\n` as delimeter, this allows to distiguish 3 cases:
+Split the input with `split_once()` using `\n` as delimiter, this allows to distinguish 3 cases:

 - a command where `\n` is the last part, and the second substring is `""` -> some kind of command
 - a command with trailing data (i.e. data after a newline) -> Error::TrailingData
 - a command with no `\n` -> Error::IncompleteMessage

-After that, split the input with `splitn()` using `' '` as delimeter and 2 as the max number of substrings.
+After that, split the input with `splitn()` using `' '` as delimiter and 2 as the max number of substrings.
 The method an iterator over the substrings, and the iterator produces `Some(...)`, or `None` when there are no substrings.
 Note, that even an empty str `""` is a substring.

-From here, the actual command cases need to be distiguished with pattern matching:
+From here, the actual command cases need to be distinguished with pattern matching:

 - `RETRIEVE` has no whitespace and no payload
 - `PUBLISH <payload>` has always whitespace and an optional payload